nimaid/binary-waterfall/README.md

 ## Licensing Info
 All features of this program are free, with one exception:

 When using the pre-built `.exe` file from [the releases page](https://github.com/nimaid/binary-waterfall/releases), a watermark will be added to exported videos.
-This watermark is ONLY added when exporting video directly, and it will not be present on exported image still or image sequences.
+This watermark is ONLY added when exporting video directly, and it will not be present on exported image stills or image sequences.

 To use the `.exe` version of the program to export videos without a watermark, you need to buy a serial key for $5.
 This serial key can be used to activate infinite copies of the program, on infinite computers, with no expiration date.
 You can activate the program by going to `Help > Registration... > Register...` and entering your serial key.